Askedio/Laravel5-API-Controller/README.md

 I am still working to include all of the json api spec features into this api.

-If you have any comments, opinions or can code review please reach me here or on twitter, @askedio.
+If you have any comments, opinions or can code review please reach me here or on twitter, [@asked_io](https://twitter.com/asked_io).

 Thank you.